 If eligible, you get \$110 per month to spend on your Food and Produce benefits.
 This monthly allowance is not shared with the following SSBCI services: Pest Control, Service Animal Supplies, Non-Medicare-covered Genetic Test Kit, and Mental Health & Wellness Applications.

 Any unused funds at the end of each month will not carry over to the following month.

-You can use the allowance on your preloaded debit card towards a variety of brand-name and generic healthy food products at your nearby participating local store.
+You can use the allowance on your preloaded debit card towards a variety of brand-name and generic healthy food products at your nearby participating local store, or online with home delivery for no additional costs at mybenefitscenter.com.